Latitude and Longitude

 Every point on the Earth has its own latitude and longitude ‘coordinates’.
 You can use this website to find your latitude and longitude coordinates.

-The Earth is a sphere (a ball) so making a map of part of the Earth on a flat piece of paper is rather tricky.
+The Earth is round so making a map of part of the Earth on a flat piece of paper is rather tricky.
 Think of peeling an orange.
 The peel is like a map when flattened out.

-Flattening out the orange peel is like drawing the surface of the Earth on a flat surface.
+Flattening out the orange peel is like drawing the surface of the Earth on paper.
 This process is called ‘map projection’.
 A map projection is used to draw all or part of the round Earth on a flat surface.
 All map projections distort the surface in some way.
 There are different types of map projections.
-Here are just two;
+This is an interrupted mape projection: